 Test Your Knowledge

-Thumb-sucking after a child is 4 or 5 can cause improper teeth alignment (malocclusion).
+Thumb-sucking around age 4 or older can cause improper teeth alignment (malocclusion).

 Motivate your child by talking to him or her about why it is important to stop thumb-sucking.
 Explain that stopping will help him or her have a beautiful smile and nice teeth.
 Let your child know that continuing will cause problems with how his or her teeth grow.